CIT2318/basic-functions/notes.md

 }
 tellMeStuff();
 ```
-* Global variables are often considered bad programming practice
-* Ties the function to a particular application
+* Global variables are often considered bad programming practice as they tie the function to only being used in the presence of the global variables
-* Functions should work independently
-* Can be used in any application without changing the code (the principle of 'Loose coupling')
+* Ideally, functions should work independently.
+They can then be used in any application without changing the code (the principle of 'Loose coupling')